Madoc, Ontario (village): History

 Madoc was originally named MacKenzie's Mills after Donald MacKenzie, who built a sawmill and grist mill here around 1832.
 Its post office opened in 1836.
 When people traveled by horse and carriage during the 19th century from Toronto to Ottawa, Madoc was the halfway stop over, allowing the passengers and horses to rest.
 In 1854, the Hastings Colonization Road was completed, which led to increased development of the hamlet.
+Also, the first, and one of the largest meteorites in Canada was discovered in Madoc in 1854, and was called the "Madoc meteorite".
 The community separated from the namesake township in 1877, and remained an incorporated municipality until 1998.

-The area has had a rich mining history.
+The area has a rich mining history.
 Gold was discovered at nearby Eldorado in 1866.
 Fluorite was extracted from the area during the 1930s and 1940s.
 The talc mine, under the name Canada Talc (Cantalc), that was in production in Madoc for almost 114 years by 2010 is now shutting down.
 It is one of only three mines in the world that has been in steady operation for more than one hundred years.

 On January 25, 1998, the Village of Madoc amalgamated with Huntingdon Township to form Centre Hastings.
 Madoc is the largest community in the municipality.
 Its post office services locals with lock boxes and rural routes.

 In 2008, Madoc celebrated its 130th anniversary.